Pipeline Functions

 transaction’s year as a new field, transaction_year

-You’ll note that we didn’t specify a time zone for our date, but Graylog still had to pick one.
-Graylog never relies on the local time of your server, as that makes it nearly impossible to figure out why date handling came up with its result.
+to the message.
+Note that we did not specify a time zone for our date, but Graylog still had to select one.
+Graylog never relies on the

 The reason Graylog knows which timezone to use is because parse_date

-called timezone
+string called timezone

-) and a String
+) and a string called locale

 have another message field called transaction_timezone